datajoint/datajoint-github-page/index.md

 1. Vaiceliunaite A, Erisken S, Franzen F, Katzner S, and Busse L (2013).
 Spatial integration in mouse primary visual cortex. _Journal of Neurophysiology_, 110(4), 964-972. [pubmed 23719206](http://www.ncbi.nlm.nih.gov/pubmed/23719206)

 # License
-DataJoint is free software under the [MIT License](http://opensource.org/licenses/mit-license.php/).
+DataJoint is free software under the [LGPL License](https://www.gnu.org/licenses/lgpl-2.1.html).
 In addition, we request that any use of DataJoint leading to a publication be acknowledged in the publication.

 <!-- TODO: Include citation here! -->